 Members and program participants:

-Any member, guest or program participant may file a grievance or complaint regarding an alleged violation of this policy by making an oral or written complaint to the Vice President of Risk Management and Legal Affairs, at 631 Howard Street, Suite 500, San Francisco, CA 94105.
+Any member, guest or program participant may file a grievance or complaint regarding an alleged violation of this policy by making an oral or written complaint to the Vice President of Risk Management and Legal Affairs at 50 California Street, Suite 650, San Francisco, CA 94111.
 The nature of the complaint should be specified along with the corrective action being sought.
 The member or participant will be given the opportunity to discuss the matter in private.
 Following a thorough investigation, the member or participant will receive a written decision within ten (10) working days, or an appropriate date will be given as to when a response should be expected.

-If the decision does not satisfy the member or participant, they may bring their complaint to the Vice President of Operations.
-If necessary, a conference of all concerned parties will be set up to settle the complaint within ten (10) working days of notice or meeting with the executive vice president.
+If the decision does not satisfy the member or participant, they may bring their complaint to the Chief Operations Officer.
+If necessary, a conference of all concerned parties will be set up to settle the complaint within ten (10) working days of notice or meeting with the COO.

-If there should be any questions regarding this policy, please contact the Vice President of Risk Management and Legal Affairs or the Vice President of Human Resources at 415 777-9622.
+If you or a member has any questions regarding this policy, please contact the Vice President of Risk Management and Legal Affairs.